EdwinWenink/archive_fever/content/posts/48-vim_fast_creating_and_linking_notes.md

 ## What's the issue I'm trying to fix?

-The authors of [this nice Zettelkasten blog](https://zettelkasten.de/) argue that you should give up trying to categorize your notes in hierarchical folders and throw everything into one big flat Zettelkasten.
+The authors of [this nice Zettelkasten blog](https://zettelkasten.de/) argue that you should give up trying to categorize your notes in hierarchical folders and instead should throw everything into one big flat Zettelkasten.
 This is scary, because notes that do not have many interconnections with other notes may be forgotten when the Zettelkasten gets big (it will be forgotten by you for sure, but also "forgotten" by the Zettelkasten itself if it lacks links).
 Nevertheless, I'm making the transition because I want to commit to the idea of my note collection being dynamic, organic, an entity of its own, rather than it being a static dump.
 In order to make this transition, you start to fully rely on your tools.
-Since I'm hacking together my own tools, some issues came up.
+Since I'm hacking together my own tools some issues came up, in this case with using timestamps in filenames.

-The [OG Zettelkasten of Luhmann](https://niklas-luhmann-archiv.de/bestand/zettelkasten/inhaltsuebersicht#ZK_1_editor_I_45-11) had an extensive naming convention for organizing notes, but it was more of a necessary evil because computers were not in the picture yet.
+The [O.G.
+Zettelkasten of Luhmann](https://niklas-luhmann-archiv.de/bestand/zettelkasten/inhaltsuebersicht#ZK_1_editor_I_45-11) had an extensive naming convention for organizing notes, but it was more of a necessary evil because computers were not in the picture yet.
-Given that we now have digital means of naming, searching and linking notes, a strict naming convention for the notes is an unnecessary complication and blindly applies an "analogue" mindset to a digital solution.
+Given that we now have digital means of naming, searching, and linking notes, a strict naming convention for the notes is an unnecessary complication that blindly applies an "analogue" mindset to a digital solution.
-The same authors are however strong proponents of the more superficial organization of notes by their time of creation, which they do by inserting a unique timestamp in the filename.
+The authors from Zettelkasten.de are however strong proponents of the more superficial organization of notes by their time of creation, which they do by inserting a unique timestamp at the beginning of the filename.
 For me, the best argument for this approach is that unique timestamps are a good way of recovering links through potential filename changes.
 The main reason I did not use them was however that I used Vim's default filename/path completion (`C-x C-f` in insert mode) when making Markdown links.
 This worked fine for me as long as filenames are meaningful, but this just doesn't cut it anymore when all filenames start with a timestamp, as you would have to manually start typing the timestamp.